What is Renewable Energy?

 Is there a difference between Solar and Wind returns?

-Both asset classes offer attractive cash yields in the current low interest rate environment.
+Both asset classes offer attractive cash yields in the current low interest environment.
 For more detail on current rates of return please contact email@example.com.

 What are the main risks to an investment in Renewable Energy assets?

 The main risks are from wholesale power prices, wind-speeds/hours of sunshine and therefore energy output.
 Power prices are currently at historically low levels with industry forecasters expecting power prices to rise over the long term.
-Low energy yields from adverse weather conditions (low wind, poor sun) can affect short-term distributions, however these are likely to be balanced out over the longer term.
+Low energy yields from adverse weather conditions (low wind, poor sun) can affect short-term distributions, however these are expected to be balanced out over the longer term.

 What are the environmental benefits of owning Renewable Energy assets?

-Energy generated from renewable sources offsets the need to generate electricity from coal and gas, which, according to the DEFRA reporting guidelines produce 430g CO2/kWh.
+Energy generated from renewable sources offset the need to generate electricity from coal and gas, which, according to the DEFRA reporting guidelines produce 430g CO2/kWh.
 Using these figures gives the following Carbon Dioxide emission reductions:

 - A 10MW Wind Farm saves c.11,300 tonnes of carbon dioxide emissions per year.